tonyjneufeld/tonyjneufeld.github.io/services.md

 - Tailored compensation plans that align with your goals.
 - Continuous optimization of compensation strategies.
 - Informed decision-making with scenario modeling.

+**Estimated Rate:** $200 - $300 per hour

+Designing custom compensation plans involves a high level of strategic thinking and practical application.
+The rate reflects the complexity and value of creating tailored compensation solutions that meet specific business needs.

 ---